No. 1 Clemson dealing with rash of injuries on defense vs BC

 Also starting defensive tackles in Tyler Davis and Jordan Williams could be out when Clemson (6-0, 5-0 Atlantic Coast Conference) looks for its 28th straight win over a league opponent against Boston College (4-2, 3-2) on Saturday.

-“It’s that time of year when you get some guys banged up and you have to dig in a little bit,” Clemson coach Dabo Swinney said.
+“It’s that time of year when you get some guys banged up and you have to dig in a little bit,” Swinney said.
 “We have got some guys that have to step up.”

 Swinney saw that happen last week with Skalski, Davis and Williams sidelined due to injuries in a 47-21 victory over Syracuse.
 The Orange had just 58 plays and were held to 175 passing yards.